rob-blackbourn/blog/source/_posts/2020-07-05-wasi-finalizers-1.md

 ### Arrays

-Here is how we might unmarhsall an array using the copy then free pattern.
+Here is how we might un-marshall an array using the copy then free pattern.

 ```javascript
 unmarshall (memoryManager, address, array) {